maize-genetics/phg_v2/docs/build_and_load.md

-As of the current date of this document, the return methods of AGC will not keep track of sample IDs when returning sequence information from the compressed file unless you explicitly state the sample information in the header lines of the FASTA files you wish to compress for the PHGv2 databases.
+As of the current date of this document, the return methods of AGC will not keep track of sample IDs when returning sequence information from the compressed file **unless you explicitly state the sample information in the header lines of the FASTA files you wish to compress for the PHGv2 databases**.
 To explain this further, let's imagine that we have two FASTA files: `LineA.fa` and `LineB.fa`.
-These files contain information for only chromosome 1 and have a simple header that denotes this chromosome (e.g. `chr1`):
+These files contain information for only chromosome 1 and have a simple header that denotes this sequence name (e.g. `chr1`):

 ```
 $ head LineA.fa